rassul3003/rassul3003/README.md

 # Hi there 👋

-- 🎓 M.S in MTech and Data Science Fellow
+- 🎓 M.S in CS and Management in IT

 - 🌱 Constantly learning to write better code

-- 🔭 Curious about everything related to Math and Statistics
+- 🔭 Curious about everything about SDLC

 - ⚽ Love soccer, and F.C.
 Liverpool fan